-Do I need training to start an orphanage
+Do I Need Training to Start an Orphanage?

 “There is a way that appears to be right, but in the end it leads to death.”
 Prov.
 14:12

 If you are starting an orphanage because you feel God is calling you to serve, you are doing a great thing.
-But starting an orphanage to serve orphans in God’s name (because God sent you) makes you a man or woman of God even if you don’t know it.
+But starting an orphanage to serve orphans in God’s name (because God sent you) makes you a man or woman of God even if you wouldn’t call yourself that.
 Working for God is not only about good work, it is spiritual warfare and Satan will do everything in his power to frustrate the work.
 Satan doesn’t want orphans to be served.
 He wants them to remain in bondage.
 So going out to serve orphans is going to battle with Satan.
 You need to be trained and ready to spend time interceding and praying for the orphans that you serve.
 You also need to intercede for the work to really have a meaningful effect on the children.
 You want it to glorify God.

 We will be sharing examples of cases where some of our well meaning (smart) staff have unintentionally caused irreparable harm to orphans because of their lack of training.
 We will use them to encourage you to get some training.
 Austin Bible Institute is the first institution in the world to offer training in orphan care.
 As of right now, they are the only ones that we know that offer full training training programs in that area.
 We recommend contacting their website for training if you are interested in learning more than what we offer on this website.
 If you find any training resources that could help someone to start an orphanage or run an existing one better, please contact us and share so that we can add it to this site to help others.
 We need to share information to help others serve orphans better!